NHMRC Early Career Research Fellow & Deputy Head, Health Promotion and Education Research Team

-Dr Gina Trapp is a NHMRC Early Career Research Fellow at the Telethon Kids Institute and Centre for the Built Environment and Health, UWA and Adjunct Research Fellow at the School of Population Health, UWA.
-She has a Bachelor of Health Science with First Class Honours, a PhD in Public Health from The University of Western Australia and is a Registered Public Health Nutritionist recognised by the Nutrition Society of Australia.
+Dr Gina Trapp is a NHMRC Early Career Research Fellow and Deputy Head of the Health Promotion and Education Research Team.
+She also holds a Research Fellow Adjunct position at the School of Population & Global Health at The University of Western Australia.
+She has a Bachelor of Health Science (Nutrition & Psychology) with First Class Honours, a PhD in Public Health from The University of Western Australia and is a Registered Public Health Nutritionist recognised by the Nutrition Society of Australia.

 Bridging the disciplines of nutrition, public health, geography and urban planning, Gina’s innovative program of research is helping to understand how the environments within which children live, play and go to school influence the types of foods they eat.
 Her findings are providing the key evidence needed to underpin public health and urban planning policy and planning changes to create healthy food environments.
 She currently leads three NHMRC, Healthway and WA Health Department-funded research projects focussing on understanding and measuring school, community, consumer and cultural food environments (including emerging food trends which pose a public health risk, such as energy drink consumption in children) in collaboration with key stakeholders, health organisations, urban planners, local government and the community.